 The road to a thinner waistline and a deflated spare tire is plagued with pitfalls, diet mishaps, and false supplement claims.
 Whereas many guys have likely tried one particular weight-loss method in the past, most fall short.

 To experience positive, sustained results, guys looking for weight loss must put together the entire package, including proper nutrition, a good workout routine, and appropriate lifestyle habits.
 Unfortunately, this is easier said than done.
-To help clarify your path to weight-loss success, we've identified the perfect fat-loss day equipped with all of the tools and techniques necessary to get you to your optimum physique.
+To help clarify your path to weight-loss success, we've identified the perfect fat-loss day equipped with all the tools and techniques necessary to get you to your optimum physique.

 6 a.m.-8 a.m.